Francis Quirk: Lehigh University

 1950 was a landmark year for Quirk as he made a major transition to the all-male Lehigh University where he took over from Garth Howland as in the Fine Art Department and Director of Exhibits.
 In his first year he would expand the exhibit space with the establishment of the Memorial Gallery.
-He would later win the University's Lindbeck Award for distinguished teaching in 1965.
+He would later win the university's Lindbeck Award for distinguished teaching in 1965.

 As Curator of the Collection he made three significant moves.
 First, he brought order through a comprehensive cataloging of the collection.
 Second, he created better display spaces and finally he began its expansion through donations from prominent alumni such as Ralph Wilson of the Timken Company and Eugene Grace of Bethlehem Steel and through borrowing.
 He also established lending relationships with the Ranger Fund, National Academy of Design and the Smithsonian Institution.
 Quirk also ran numerous exhibitions and established a program for exhibiting student art.

 Technically, Quirk was an excellent draftsman who worked in a variety of medium and styles.
 At the time, the art world was in revolution with modern movements such as cubism and abstract art emerging.
 Quirk experimented in cubism, but largely remained true to a realistic style of portraiture and marine subjects.

 In the media, Quirk also hosted television programs "Art as We See It" and "It's Happening There" that were broadcast on Bethlehem, Pennsylvania Station, WGPA.
 He also hosted programs on Philadelphia's WFIL station: "These our Own" and "You Should Know What You Like."

 During his time at Lehigh Quirk bought a home in the Mountain Club in Prescott, Arizona.
 He named the Pine Drive home Peterspen and was active in the Mountain Club community teaching art classes.
-He would spend two years on special assignment in Switzerland from 1959-1961.
+He would spend two years on special assignment in Switzerland from 1959 to 1961.

 Quirk retired from teaching in 1969 but remained affiliated with the school as professor emeritus through 1972 and had a solo show there in 1973.
 That show featured works from his time at the Ossabaw Island Foundation who had awarded him a grant in 1968 and a fellowship in 1972.